When You SHOULDN'T Use EWOT Contrast Training

 EWOT is a great health-promoting practice.
 Many people use EWOT to promote their health or recover from chronic illnesses or injuries.
 EWOT is also great for competitive athletes and there are many Olympic and Professional athletes use EWOT to give them a competitive edge.
 And it works!

-If you are using EWOT to improve your athletic performance, oxygen deprivation can be a good tool to help you gain that last tiny bit of competitive edge – which may be all the difference between winning in a competition, setting a new personal record, etc. And there are some great ways you can accomplish this without a contrast system (stay tunes, we will talk about that in a minute).
+If you are using EWOT to improve your athletic performance, oxygen deprivation can gain a tiny bit of edge.
+And, this couldbe all the difference between winning in a competition, setting a new personal record, etc. But you can accomplish this without an EWOT contrast system, we will talk about that in a minute.

 How You Can Try Contrast Training with an EWOT System